 The lots affected by this super potency problem are listed below:

 What are lots?

-Lots are just a way to describe a large group of medications (but this also applies to supplements) which are created under the same circumstances including ingredients, doses, etc.
+Lots are just a way to describe a large group of medications (but this also applies to supplements) that are created under the same circumstances including ingredients, doses, etc.

-Placing your medications into lots allows you to keep an eye on manufacturing and to help you manage problems as they arise.
+Placing your medications into lots allows you to keep an eye on manufacturing and helps you manage problems as they arise.